jaalto/project--emacs-epackage-template/README.rst

     #  Delete unneeded files.
 Commit and push to github
     #  Notify "Sources List" about new package.

+    ... edit epackage/ directory contents
+    git push <your Github account>

     # ...
-For maintenance an upstream upgrade ...
+Later, if upstream releases new code, run these

     Ever
     Edef